High Wallabarrow Camping Barn

 (Best not to rely on Sat Nav) Please car-share where possible.
 When you reach the traffic lights at Duddon Bridge turn right up the Duddon Valley signposted 'Ulpha'.
 Continue for 4 miles to Ulpha, past Church on the right and Post Office on the left, stay on this road for 2 miles until the road bends right over the River Duddon, stop! and turn left just before the bridge up a 'no through road' and continue right to the end of the lane (3/4 mile).
 Parking just before the yard on the left.

 Nearest train stations are Foxfield (6 miles) or Ulverston (15 miles.

-This accommodation allows dogs by arrangement, is near mountains, is in a National Park, is available to individuals, is an 'Eco Hostel', has a pub within walking distance, has availability this New Year and this Christmas and is on the camping barn map.
+This accommodation allows dogs by arrangement, is near mountains, is in a National Park, is available to individuals, is an 'Eco Hostel', has a pub within walking distance, has availability this Christmas and this New Year and is on the camping barn map.